Supreme Court of India

 Introduction

-In a landmark move aimed at strengthening gender diversity within the legal profession, the Supreme Court of India has directed that 30% of seats in State Bar Councils—where elections are yet to be notified—must be reserved for women advocates.
-The decision marks a crucial step toward ensuring greater participation of women in legal governance and professional leadership.
+In a landmark move aimed at strengthening gender diversity within the legal profession, the Supreme Court of India has directed that 30% of seats in State Bar Councils must be reserved for women advocates where elections are yet to be notified.

 30% Mandatory Representation

-- 20% seats filled through the election of women advocates, and
+- 20% seats to be filled through direct election of women advocates

-The bench clarified that reservations will not apply to six State Bar Councils where the election process is already underway:
+The Court clarified that this reservation will not apply to states where elections are already underway:

 - Andhra Pradesh